 In October 2020, the Company purchased 211,928 shares of common stock of Private company #2 from certain sellers in exchange for 40,922 shares of the Company's common stock.
 The total fair value of the purchase consideration as of December 31, 2020 was approximately \$2,230.
 The Company had the right to, in various circumstances, sell any or all of these shares of common stock back to the sellers in exchange for the shares of the Company's common stock originally issued to the sellers.
-These rights were tied to (a) Private company #2 completing a bona fide equity financing, (b) the share price in such financing, (c) the timing of delivery of certain documents to the Company or (d) at the Company's sole option, at any time between March 31, 2021 and October 8, 2021.
-Subsequent to March 31, 2021, the Company exercised the put option.
-See Note 14 to the Unaudited Condensed Financial Statements for the details.
+These rights were tied to (a) Private company #2 completing a bona fide equity financing, (b) the share price in such financing, (c) the timing of delivery of certain documents to the Company, or (d) at the Company's sole option, at any time between March 31, 2021 and October 8, 2021.
+On April 1, 2021, the Company exercised its option to "put" these shares of common stock back to the sellers in exchange for the shares of the Company's common stock originally issued to the sellers.

 In September 2020, the Company acquired a promissory note from Private company #2 in the principal amount of \$500, \$100 of which was retained for expense reimbursement.
 Subsequently, in December 2020, the Company agreed to convert the promissory note, together with all accrued interest thereon, into shares of preferred stock of Private company #2 as repayment in full of the promissory note.
-The value of the note exchanged for the shares of preferred stock of Private company #2 held by the Company as of December 31, 2020 was approximately \$512.
+The value of the note exchanged for the shares of preferred stock of Private company #2 held by the Company as of June 30, 2021 and December 31, 2020 was approximately \$512.